 The Bigwinboard iGaming chart is an up to date list for players to keep track of how game providers are performing in terms of general RTP and other statistical parameters

-Data gathered from thousands of players connected to a slot tracking database
+Data gathered from thousands of players connected to the Slot Tracker database

 Learn what game providers are performing well and which ones to stay away from